KDE/digikam-doc/main_window/people_view.rst

     .. note::

-        In the :ref:`Miscs Behavior <behavior_settings>` view of the configution dialog, an option can be turned on to only populate the tags tree-view with the face tags assigned to a face while you enter a name.
+        In the :ref:`Miscs Behavior <behavior_settings>` view of the configuration dialog, an option can be turned on to only populate the tags tree-view with the face tags assigned to a face while you enter a name.

 In case there's a face you don't wish to be recognized, you can mark it as ignored.
 This leads to the creation of a new **Ignored** tag, you can later unmark the face if needed.